apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 3. The URL of the backend server that handles authentication.
 4. Disable TLS verification for the backend server (only applies to HTTPS URLs).
 5. The path to the command that handles authentication.
-6. Please read the instructions at the top of the page regarding the "type selector".
+6. Please read the instructions regarding the "type selector" at the top of this page.

 ### HTTP authentication